Bounded geometry and leaves: Open problems

 \begin{quest} For any graph $G$ of bounded geometry, does there exist a finite valued decoration $\alpha$ so that $\Iso(H,\beta)=\{\id\}$ for all decorated graph $(H,\beta)$ with $\im\hat\iota_{H,\beta}\subset\widehat{\Cl}(\im\hat\iota_{G,\alpha})$? \end{quest}

 There are aperiodic tilings of $\R$ (like the Fibonacci tiling), or elements of $\{0,1\}^\Z$, giving rise to examples of decorations of the Cayley graph of $\Z$ satisfying the condition of Question~\ref{quest: graph} (see e.g.\ \cite{PytheasFogg2002}).
-If Question~\ref{quest: graph} had an affirmative answer, then, in the proof of Proposition~\ref{p: bounded geometry}, we could take a finite valued decoration $\alpha$ of $G$, and modify the definition of $f$ so that
+If Question~\ref{quest: graph} had an affirmative answer, then, in the proof of Proposition~\ref{p: bounded geometry}, we could take a finite valued decoration $\alpha$ of $G$ satisfying the condition of Question~\ref{quest: graph}, and modify the definition of $f$ so that